A Director at Transdigm Group (TDG) is Buying Shares

-Yesterday, a Director at Transdigm Group (TDG), Robert Small, bought shares of TDG for $114M.
+Today, a Director at Transdigm Group (TDG), William Dries, bought shares of TDG for $425.3K.

-This recent transaction increases Robert Small’s holding in the company by 17.9% to a total of $753 million.
-In addition to Robert Small, 3 other TDG executives reported Buy trades in the last month.
+This recent transaction increases William Dries’ holding in the company by 75.99% to a total of $960.5K.
+In addition to William Dries, 5 other TDG executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>

-In the last 30 days, insiders have sold $57.69M worth of TDG shares and purchased $167.8M worth of TDG shares.
-The insider sentiment on Transdigm Group has been negative according to 56 insider trades in the past three months.
-This sentiment is lower than the average sentiment of company insiders in this sector.
+In the last 30 days, insiders have sold $51.14M worth of TDG shares and purchased $168.2M worth of TDG shares.
+The insider sentiment on Transdigm Group has been neutral according to 58 insider trades in the past three months.
+This sentiment is higher than the average sentiment of company insiders in this sector.

 Company insider trades are published daily on the SEC (Securities and Exchange Commission).
 DailyInsider’s proprietary algorithm analyzes these trades and selects the most attractive stocks based on influential insider trades each day.
 To subscribe to the DailyInsider visit this page.